Drassil/git-wiki-theme/wiki/main_page.md

 4. **rename** wiki/main_page.md.dist in wiki/main_page.md

+  If installing on gitlab, Create .gitlab-ci.yml with a Jenkyl template.

 5. push your changes in your repository, then configure the github pages in your repository settings
 6. Your wiki is ready!

 ### local development